Walk down the world’s longest footbridge while scouting large cats and bears lounging in the shade or splashing around a pool.

 5. There’s opportunity for education and different ways to give back.

-The sanctuary also offers summer safari dinners, which are held at the sanctuary four times a year.
+The sanctuary also offers Summer Safari dinners, which are held at the sanctuary four times a year.
 These fundraising events include a meal and stimulating conversations with the staff, caretakers and volunteers.
-Plus, the education center features numerous videos about the animals at the center and there are many programs offered to continue your education.
+Plus, the education center features numerous videos about the animals and there are many programs offered to continue your education.
 You can even adopt an animal by paying a fee that goes to giving them the best care, food and attention.

 6. The Wild Animal Sanctuary continues to look toward the future, with the addition of The Wildlife Refuge.

-Expanding into southern Colorado is the sanctuary’s next plan and with the purchase of 9,004 more acres in Las Animas and Baca counties, that dream is becoming a reality.
+Expanding into southern Colorado is the sanctuary’s next plan and, with the purchase of 9,004 more acres in Las Animas and Baca counties, that dream is becoming a reality as dozens of rescued animals now call it home living in habitats of unprecedented size and grandeur.
 Though it won’t be open to the public, these remote lands feature amazing natural landscapes with rocks, hills, canyons and water that will serve the animals as a true sanctuary.
 To help with this much-needed extension of the center’s rescue efforts, you can help by purchasing acreage and donating it back.